dixitsheta/VarnikaITConsulting/content/blog/2024-11-10-sap-analytics-trends-2025.md

 | 9.
 Mobile-First | 70% mobile usage | ⚠️ 52% achieved | 7/10 |
 | 10.
 Interoperability | Multi-cloud support | ✅ Mostly delivered | 8/10 |

-**Overall Accuracy:** 7.3/10 - Strong predictions, but we overestimated timelines on cutting-edge features.

 ---

-**SAP's Bet:** Openness drives **30% faster platform adoption**

-## Conclusion: What This Means for Your Organization

-### Strategic Recommendations

-**1. Invest in AI Skills (Now)**
-- Train analysts on prompt engineering
-- Upskill developers in AI model deployment
-- Hire data scientists familiar with SAP ecosystem

-**2. Plan Your Datasphere Roadmap**
-- Start with POC in Q1 2025
 ## Key Lessons Learned from 2025

 **1. AI Delivered Real Value (Not Hype)**